gillescochez/jQuery.doTemplate/README.md

 ### rendering methods

-appendTo, prependTo, insertAfter, insertBefore and replace can be used to insert the compiled source into the DOM
+The main rendering methods are appendTo, prependTo, insertAfter, insertBefore and replace and behave as you woudl expect.
+This [examples](#examples) for usage.

+The render method is more of an internal helper for the methods stated above but it you want to save yourself a function call check the code to see how to use it.

 ### compiling new data

+You can update an already created template by using the compile method and passing it the new data as seen below.

 ```javascript